 First run the Chisel as a server mode in your attacking workstation. in this case I am using parot OS.
 I will run Chisel with the below command

 chisel_linux server --port 9002 --reverse

 When the chisel server has –reverse enabled, remotes can be prefixed with R to denote that they are reversed.
-That is, the server will listen and accept connections, and they will be proxied through the client which specified the remote.
-Reverse remotes specifying “R:socks” will listen on the server’s default socks port (1080) and terminate the connection at the client’s internal SOCKS5 proxy.
+The server will listen and accept connections, and they will be proxied through the client that specified the remote.
+Reverse remotes specify “R:socks” will listen on the server’s default socks port (1080) and terminate the connection at the client’s internal SOCKS5 proxy.

 in the target machine that the service you want to expose then you can run below command which chisel run as client